 Historic loss rate

 Estimated loss rate 2016

 Proplend doesn’t have the liquidity levels of some mainstream platforms, but does maintain an active secondary market, known as the Proplend Loan Exchange, where you can buy and sell loan parts.
 20% of the Proplend loan book has gone through the PLE.

 Total lent funds to-date

-Orca have analysed other P2P Lenders, Check them out:
+Orca have analysed other P2P Lenders from their Orca Analytics data, Check them out: